pvlib/pvlib-python/paper/paper.md

 plotting, and reporting packages.

-A final key aspect of pvlib python is its open peer review approach and foundation in published scientific research, allowing it to be developed by a decentralized and diverse community of PV researchers and practitioners without compromising its focus on transparent and reliable model implementations.
+A final key aspect of pvlib python is its open peer review approach and foundation on published scientific research, allowing it to be developed by a decentralized and diverse community of PV researchers and practitioners without compromising its focus on transparent and reliable model implementations.